-- write to the executor of the estate advising the date when the BAS agent's registration will cease, which is usually 60 days after the date of our written notice to the executor
+- write to the executor of the estate advising the date when the BAS agent's registration will cease

 - terminate the BAS agent's registration on the advised date

 - notify the Australian Taxation Office (ATO) of the date that the registration will cease and the reason for termination

-- publish the notice of cessation of the BAS agent’s registration in the Government Notices Gazette
+- publish the notice of cessation of the BAS agent’s registration by the Notifiable Instrument

 - record the termination of the BAS agent’s registration on the TPB Register which will remain for a period of 12 months from the date the registration ceases.